xpika/haskell_workshop/resources/markdown/README.md

 <div class="center"> ![Workshop](resources/images/workshop.png) </div>

 This workshop is based around a central concept of domain modeling with Haskell.
-It uses a narrative of a physicist attempting to understand how the world works.

-# TODO: double check these items {.todo}

 ### Note:

 If you are attending the workshop, please attempt to have the required items from the ['Resources'](#resources) section available for your use.

-# TODO: Decide on some followup plans {.todo}

-# TODO: Don't use underscores in pattern matching early on {.todo}